LeoLu0602/http-server/README.md

 ## About

-A simple HTTP server implemented in C.
+A simple HTTP server implemented in C

 ## Features